seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 This reminded me of Rozemyne's concern about what people thought of her after her sudden growth.
 She would be worried if her entourage suddenly changed their behavior like that.

-「By the way, it seems that Ferdinand-sama hasn't explained the situation even to the princess.
-When Leonore asked her about her future plans over dinner, she looked back with a blank stare.」
+「By the way, it seems that Ferdinand-sama hasn't explained the situation even to Rozemyne-himesama.
+When Leonore asked her about her future plans over dinner, she only looked back with a blank stare.」

 「So Ferdinand alone is responsible, while Rozemyne is not even an accomplice?」